aymane-eljerari/pothole-segmentation/README.md

-# pothole-localization
+# pothole-segmentation
-Training a computer vision task to localize potholes in images.
+Training a computer vision task to segment potholes in images.

 # Setup